Jyothirmai-123/Mini-Facebook/README.md

 ## Note: Running MySQL and Apache using XAMPP
 #### Steps to be followed
-Install XAMPP to manage Apache and MySQL.
+1.Install XAMPP to manage Apache and MySQL.

-Open the XAMPP Control Panel.
+2.Open the XAMPP Control Panel.

-Start both the Apache and MySQL modules.
+3.Start both the Apache and MySQL modules.

-Ensure that both the modules are running on their respective ports without any errors.
+4.Ensure that both the modules are running on their respective ports without any errors.

-Change the url address to "http://localhost/foldername/" after clicking on Apache admin and then run the required files.
+5.Change the url address to "http://localhost/foldername/" after clicking on Apache admin and then run the required files.

-By clicking on MySQL admin, you can create the database and required tables.
+6.By clicking on MySQL admin, you can create the database and required tables.